Insights / Business

 So what can you do?

-Make sure you’ve covered the nitty-gritty things (objectives, timelines, concept direction & style, types of deliverables, etc.) to the overlooked details (icons, font types, color guides, special elements and more), which plays a significant part in the outcome of the project.
+Make sure you’ve covered the nitty-gritty things (objectives, timelines, concept direction & style, types of deliverables, etc.) to the overlooked details (icons, font types, colour guides, special elements and more).

 - Do you want a minimalist design on your icons and typography for your website like this?

 - Would you prefer to have a series of vibrant themed ads for your product every month such as this?

 After passing off the brief, all you can do is wait for the review date to come and discuss the necessary changes to improve upon what’s needed.
 But if the unexpected happens…Say, a change in the project’s budget, timeline or direction, communicate such things to the agency immediately.